aiven/devportal/docs/products/clickhouse/concepts/federated-queries.rst

 .. seealso::

-    For more details on how to run federated querie in Aiven for ClickHouse, check :doc:`Run a federated query from Aiven for ClickHouse </docs/products/clickhouse/howto/run-federated-queries>`.
+    For more details on how to run federated querie in Aiven for ClickHouse, check :doc:`Read and pull data from S3 object storages and web resources over HTTP </docs/products/clickhouse/howto/run-federated-queries>`.

 Limitations
 -----------